Bioprotocols/labop/examples/interlab-endpoint.md

 19. Cover `plate 1` samples in 96 well microplate with your choice of material to prevent evaporation.
 20. Measure 0 hr absorbance timepoint of `plate 1` at 600.0 nanometer.
-21. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+21. Measure 0 hr fluorescence timepoint of `plate 1` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
-22. Incubate all `back-diluted culture` samples for 6.0 hour at 37.0 degree Celsius at 220.0.
+22. Incubate all `back-diluted culture` samples for 6.0 hour at 37.0 degree Celsius at 220.0 rpm.
-23. Incubate all `plate 1` samples for 6.0 hour at 37.0 degree Celsius at 220.0.
+23. Incubate all `plate 1` samples for 6.0 hour at 37.0 degree Celsius at 220.0 rpm.
 24. Hold all `cultures (0 hr timepoint)` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 25. Hold all `plate 1` samples at 4.0 degree Celsius.
 This will inhibit cell growth during the subsequent pipetting steps.
 26. Provision 16 x 1.5 mL microfuge tubes to contain `6hr timepoint`